 Your vet will determine the appropriate cephalexin dosage for your dog.

 How often should I give my dog cephalexin?

 Your veterinarian will tell you how often to give your dog cephalexin.
 It is important to follow their instructions closely.

 If you are late for a dose, give the medication as soon as possible.
-However, if it is nearly time for your dog’s cephalexin dosage, just give the regular dose.
+However, if it is nearly time for your dog’s cephalexin, just give the regular dose.
 Do not give your dog two doses of the drug at the same time.

-A few studies have been carried out looking at the spacing of dosages in varying concentrations.
+A few studies have looked at the spacing of doses in varying concentrations.

 At doses of 20mg/kg, a 1999 study showed that in order to maintain therapeutic concentrations, it needed to be administered every six to eight hours.

 A 2008 study compared 30mg/kg cephalexin given once daily, with 15mg/kg cephalexin given twice daily.
-It found no difference between the groups, and both treatments resolved the superficial pyoderma in the 14 dogs sampled.
+It found no difference between the groups.
+Both treatments resolved the superficial pyoderma in the 14 dogs sampled.